windley/CS462-Event-Edition/labs/Lab5.md

 You will need a Web page for entering and displaying chat messages.
 A simple TEXTAREA for entering a messages followed by a list of messages received would be enough.

 When the user submits a new message, you will need to add it to list of messages for this node and increment the sequence number.
 Note that you *don't* need to actually propagate the rumor.
 That will be done by the first algorithm shown above.
+You cloud have  way to "poke" it and wake it up depending on how you've implemented it.

 # Deliverables for Part 1